European Federation of Financial Analysts Societies

 The European Federation of Financial Analysts Societies (EFFAS) is the federation of financial analyst associations in Europe.
-EFFAS is the umbrella organisation of 14 national, local societies of investment professionals in Europe.
+EFFAS is the umbrella organization of 14 national, local societies of investment professionals in Europe.

-Its mission is to set the requirement standards for investment professionals, to act as a think tank and centre for discussion and be a European reference in Training & Qualifications.
+Its mission is to set the requirement standards for investment professionals, to act as a think tank and center for discussion and be a European provider of training & qualifications.

-EFFAS represents more than 18,000 Financial Analysts, Asset Managers, Pension Fund Managers, Corporate Finance Specialists, Risk Managers, Treasurers and other professional profiles in the investment professions.
-EFFAS promotes the development and dissemination of a European Code of Ethics and Professional Conduct and recognizes and respects regional and local market characteristics.
+EFFAS represents more than 18,000 financial analysts, asset managers, pension fund managers, corporate finance specialists, risk managers, treasurers and other professional profiles in the investment professions.
+EFFAS promotes the development and dissemination of a European Code of Ethics and Professional Conduct, while recognizing and respects regional and local market characteristics.

 History

-EFFAS was founded in 1962 and its headquarters are located in Hamburger Allee 45, 60486, Frankfurt, Germany.
-EFFAS is a not-for-profit organisation.
+EFFAS was founded in 1962.
+Its headquarters are located in Hamburger Allee 45, 60486, Frankfurt, Germany.
+EFFAS is a not-for-profit organization.

 EFFAS Certifications

-EFFAS is a leading association and pioneer in certifications and qualifications for finance professionals:
+EFFAS provides certifications and qualifications for finance professionals, including: